SheCodesEire/portfolio-project-1/README.md

 The logo comprises of a simple icon located to the left of the business name.
 It is responsive and will reduce in size on smaller screens.
 It also serves as a link to the landing page.

 **Navigation Bar:**
 The navigation bar provides links to the home, menu and contact pages.
 It is styled in a clean and minimalistic manner and allows users to intuitively navigate between site pages.
-This feature is fully responsive and will float the left on smaller screens.
+This feature is fully responsive and will float to the left on smaller screens.

 <img src="assets/images/navbar.png" alt="screenshot of navbar">